ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 ### General Sensors

+A suite of sensor will be used for this project.
+A sensor is needed to detect the lines on the ground, difference between the two materials, the LED to start the robot, and the current location of the robot.
+The line sensor will need to detect the difference between the black ground and the white lines.
+This will need to be used when the robot is entering and exiting the cave to make sure it is properly aligned.
+The start LED sensor will need to detect the LED that starts the robot at the beginning of the match.
+The start LED will have a single task of sending a signal once a LED lights up, informing the robot to begin operations.
+The location sensor will need to know where the robot is.
+The location of the robot will be continuously updated as the robot traverses the field.
+The location sensor will use sensor fusion in order to minimize drift found in most sensors used to navigate.

+All sensors will send their data to the Jetson Nano for processing and interpretation.
+Data will be filtered and compared for sensor fusion for the location sensor.
+For the sensors that rely solely on their own information, they will be filtered and then used as inputs to help navigate and run the robot.
+All sensors will help in making sure the robot acts autonomously.

 ### Navigation and Master Control

 The Jetson Nano functions as the hub for the both navigation algorithms and master control functions.
 In short, it will take sensor data from the camera and general sensors, work with these systems to localize the robot to a specific position on an internal grid, and then utilize an algorithm to find a path that will achieve the robot's objectives within the given time frame.
 The minimum functioning product of this subsystem will be able to, given mostly accurate sensor data, reliably navigate the robot to pick up a maximum amount of astral material within the given time frame and with few mistakes.
 The ideal functioning product of this subsystem will be able to reliably navigate the robot to pick up all the astral material, and finish all other objectives within the time frame with no mistakes, even given fuzzy sensor data.